saysayani11/NGS_Ecoli_bl21/README.md

 Return `mapped_genes`

 ## 5. Parse the alignment file

+This step should be easy:
 - Call `parse_alignment_file` with `alignment_file_path` to get `alignment_blocks`
 - Print the number of parsed alignment blocks

 ## 6. Parse the JSONL file

+This too:
 - Call `parse_jsonl` with `jsonl_file_path` to get `genes_data`
 - Print the number of parsed genes

 ## 7.Convert genes data to a DataFrame

+Once we have the data in place, we need to put it into a structured and readable format (like a DataFrame).
 - Convert `genes_data` to DataFrame `genes_df`
 - Print the head of `genes_df`

 ## 8. Map alignment blocks to genes

+The mapping of genes happens here.
 - Call `map_blocks_to_genes` with `alignment_blocks` and `genes_df` to get `mapped_genes`
 - Print the number of mapped blocks to genes